Probate Q&A Series

 Detailed Answer

 In North Carolina, property taxes on inherited real estate become an expense of the estate while administration remains open.
 You can recover excess payments by first seeking reimbursement from the estate’s personal representative.
 If the estate has closed or the personal representative cannot reimburse you, you may file a refund claim with the county tax collector under N.C.G.S. § 105-381.
-This statute lets a taxpayer recover erroneous or excessive real property tax payments by submitting a written, verified application within three years of the payment.
-Include the property’s legal description, the names of all owners, the payment date, and the overpaid amount.
+This statute lets a taxpayer recover erroneous or excessive real property tax payments by submitting a written application within five years of the date the tax first became due or within six months from the date of payment, whichever is later.
 Attach proof of payment, such as receipts or cancelled checks.

 When multiple heirs own property as tenants in common, each owes a share of the tax bill.
 You can also file a partition suit or an accounting action in superior court.
 These remedies help allocate expenses among co-owners and ensure fair contribution for property taxes paid.

 Statutory deadlines are critical.
-The refund application under N.C.G.S. § 105-381 must reach the tax collector within three years of the payment date.
+The refund application under N.C.G.S. § 105-381 must be filed within five years of the date the tax first became due or within six months from the date of payment, whichever is later.
 If you miss this window, recovery through the refund statute may be barred.
-Petitioning the court under N.C.G.S. § 105-289 also requires timely action.
 Keep detailed records of all payments, communications, and filings to support your claim.

 Key Steps to Recover Your Excess Payments